joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/assignments/assignment_2_command_line_sample.md

 ## How?
 Let us see how a command line works.

-*Step 1:* Without using the Terminal, create a Sample_File.rtf with Text Edit (write whatever you want in it) and save it in a Sample_Directory directory on your Desktop.
+*Step 1:* Without using the Terminal, create a `sample_file.rtf` with Text Edit (write whatever you want in it) and save it in a `sample_directory` directory on your Desktop.

 *Step 2:* Open the iTerm2 application.